UPDATE 3-H&M says June sales rise after chilly second quarter

 “What’s great to see is that it’s primarily full-price, the new collections, that sells well,” Persson told Reuters on Wednesday.
 “That’s where we over-achieve.
 There may of course be pent-up demand from a cold spring, who knows.
 But it feels good.”

-H&M’s shares rose 1.2 percent to 227.5 crowns by midday, extending a recovery since hitting a six-month low of 219 crowns last week.
+H&M’s shares rose 1.2 percent to 227.5 crowns by 1138 GMT, extending a recovery since hitting a six-month low of 219 crowns last week.

 “(Q2) is slightly weaker than expected,” DNB analyst Haakon Aschehoug said, adding: “June sales to date are actually looking a little bit better than expected, so it’s a good start to Q3.”